-The data points represent each company's performance for the 12 months ended 31 December 2018.
+- 1 The data points represent each company's performance for the 12 months ended 31 December 2018 (other than Newcrest, Newmont and Gold Fields which is for the 12 months ended 31 March 2019).
 AISC data has been obtained from company statements and is calculated on a per ounce of gold sales basis.
-Interest expense has been obtained from company statements (or attributable gold equivalent ounces when only that is available, where by-product reserves have been converted to gold equivalent at spot market prices)

-Reserves reflect proven and probable gold reserves (contained metal) as at 31 December 2018 (other than Goldcorp which is at 30 June 2018 and AngloGold and Gold Fields which are at 31 December 2017) obtained from company statements.
+Interest expense has been obtained from company statements.
+Interest expense has been divided by attributable gold sales obtained from company statements (or attributable gold equivalent ounces when only that is available, where by-product reserves have been converted to gold equivalent at spot market prices) - 2 Reserves reflect proven and probable gold reserves (contained metal) as at 31 December 2018 (other than Goldcorp which is at 30 June 2018) obtained from company statements.
 Reserve life is indicative and calculated as proven and probable gold reserves (contained metal) divided by gold production for the 12 months ended 31 December 2018.
 The reserve life calculation does not take into account future gold production rates.
-Proven and probable gold reserve numbers and relevant production numbers have been adjusted to reflect announced divestments and acquisitions (including the divestment of Bonikro by Newcrest, Moab Khotsong and Kponang by AngloGold).
+Proven and probable gold reserves umbers and relevant production numbers have been adjusted to reflect announced divestments and acquisitions (including the divestment of Moab Khotsong and Kponang by AngloGold).
 Reserves adjusted for certain projects and assets that are not operational, dormant and/or are announced divestments.
 Specifically, reported reserves have been adjusted to exclude the following: Newcrest: Golpu, Fruta del Norte.
 New Barrick: Norte Abierto (50%), Goldrush, Massawa (83%).
 Goldcorp: Coffee, NuevaUnion (50%), Norte Abierto (50%).
-AngloGold: Obuasi, Gramalote (51%).
+AngloGold: Obuasi, Gramalote (51%), Quebradona (95%).
 Gold Fields: Gruyere (50%).
 Kinross: La Coipa